Council of Faculties Volunteer Opportunities

 Charges

-Solicit and develop a well-qualified slate with at least 2 candidates for the COF election to be held Nov 2025 for each the following COF offices: Chair-elect and Secretary of Knowledge Management.
-Identify and nominate qualified candidates for the following AACP Offices: President-elect, Treasurer, and Speaker of the House.
+1. Solicit and develop a well-qualified slate of a minimum 2 candidates for the COF election to be held Nov 2026 for each the following COF offices: Chair-elect, Secretary of Knowledge Management.

 Deliverable

-Slate candidates for COF offices
+• Slate of candidates for COF offices

-Scholarship of Teaching and Learning (SOTL) Committee
+SOTL (Scholarship of Teaching and Learning) Committee

 Charges